GlobalSolutions365/XrmProjectTemplateCQS/readme.md

 That's it.

 The example above might seem a bit complex at first, but bear in mind all you really need to do is create the command / event POCO classes and implement the ```Execute``` methods of their respective handlers.
-When you create a new handler and inherti from ```CommandHandler<T1,T2>``` or ```EventHandler<T1,T2>``` most of the code (including the minimum required constructor) will be generated automatically by Visual Studio if you Ctr+Space a few time on the red squiggles.
+When you create a new handler and inherit from ```CommandHandler<T1,T2>``` or ```EventHandler<T1,T2>``` most of the code (including the minimum required constructor) will be generated automatically by Visual Studio if you Ctr+Space a few time on the red squiggles.

 Again the purpose here is to have small, maintainable and testable classes instead of 5000 line long monster "Services" and "Repositories".